 Building a business from scratch is one of the most difficult things a person can do.
 It’s time consuming, capital intensive, and emotionally draining.
 You will likely fail the first or second time that you try.
 Starting a business is just hard.
-Having access to a community of startup founders and a base of startup resources can make the entrepreneurial journey just a little bit easier.
+Having access to a community of startup founders and a base of startup resources can make the entrepreneurial journey a little bit easier and a little bit less lonely.
 Over the years my passion has grown to create the resources for startup founders that I wish existed when I was launching my business.

-My primary contribution to South Dakota’s startup ecosystem is Startup Sioux Falls.
+My primary contribution to South Dakota’s startup ecosystem is the creation of Startup Sioux Falls.
 I founded Startup Sioux Falls in 2019 as a community organization that would serve as a connecting point for small business owners and startup founders in the region.
 We held in-person events and built an online community of more than 7,500 members.
 That effort later merged with the Zeal Center for Entrepreneurship, creating the organization that we know as Startup Sioux Falls today.
-I continue to serve on the Startup Sioux Falls board and help with many events including 1 Million Cups, Hey Sioux Falls, and Innovation Expo.
-MarketBeat is also the primary sponsor of Startup Sioux Falls’ downtown move.
+I served on the Startup Sioux Falls Board of Directors for many years and continue to be an advocate for the organization.
+MarketBeat was also the primary sponsor of Startup Sioux Falls’ new downtown headquarters.

 In 2020, I became the namesake of Dakota State University’s Paulson Center, which aims to accelerate student and faculty-led startup businesses.
 The center offers co-working space, mentorship resources, pitch competitions, and accelerator programs to students at DSU.
 My sincere hope is that the Paulson Center will give DSU’s next generation of entrepreneurs the resources and advice they need to build great South Dakota businesses.

 Finally, I have written several books that help people build online businesses and improve their personal finances.
-My best-selling book is called Email Marketing Demystified, which teaches readers the basics of email marketing.
-My latest book, Online Business from Scratch, provides a step-by-step path for anyone to build their own seven-figure internet business.
+My most successful book is Email Marketing Demystified, which is now on its third edition.
+Email Marketing Demystified teaches people to build and maintain their email list and use it as a tool to generate revenue for their businesses.
+My other more recent book, Online Business from Scratch, provides a step-by-step path for anyone to build their own seven-figure internet business.
 You can find my books on Amazon here.